Get a degree that computes.

-You can also gain 2 years of paid work experience through our co-op program, the largest of its kind in the world, or fast track your degree by choosing the regular system of study.
+You can also gain 2 years of paid work experience through our co-op program, the largest of its kind in North America, or fast track your degree by choosing the regular system of study.

 Apply directly to this program on your application

-Earn a Bachelor of Computer Science or Mathematics
+Earn a Bachelor of Computer Science or Bachelor of Mathematics

 - Ontario students: 6 Grade 12 U and/or M courses including